Do you look at Google Analytics data? Ever measure which posts drive the most traffic or do you keep blindly adding new content ?

-Once published, how would you measure how popular it is?
-Social media analytics will give you a partial view.
-However, it’s not going to track all you visitors, including the all important returners who are mostly likely to get in touch.
+Social media analytics give you a partial understanding.
+However, it won’t track all you visitors, including the all important returners who are mostly likely to get in touch.

-For that, adding Google’s tracking code to your site will identify your most popular content.
-From here, you can improve content and increase sales enquiries.
-However, ‘ghost spammers’ threaten this.
+Adding Google’s tracking code to your site will identify your most popular content.
+From here, you can improve content and increase sales enquiries, by looking at the data from Google Analytics(GA).

-To understand what works, you need to both understand and interpret the data the Google’s tracking code provides, in Google Analytics.
-Then, to make design and content decisions, based on this, you need to draw accurate conclusions.
+To be of any use, you need to be able to understand and interpret the data Google’s tracking provides, in Google Analytics.
+Then, to make design and content decisions based on this, you need to draw accurate conclusions.

 Pick the Bones out of that!